sepnyc/pd-javascript/session-5/lesson-plan.md

 ##### Outline

 - Introduction & Review (30 min)
-- Use JavaScript in an HTML page (40 min)
+- Use JavaScript in an HTML page (110 min)
-- Create a multi-file, interactive game (70 min)
 - Wrap-up (10 min)

 ## Morning Lesson